kristi11/ww-filament/README.md

 ## 🤝 Get Involved

 We welcome contributions from the community!
+We follow the Git Flow branching model for development.
 Check out our [Contributing Guide](./CONTRIBUTING.md) to learn how you can help improve WittyWorkflow.

 If you have questions or need support, please [contact us](./docs/contact.md).